iTwin/imodel-native/iModelJsNodeAddon/README-Private.md

 These steps are described in more detail in the sections below.

+# Supported Platforms

+The ./api_package/installNativePlatform.js script contains a hard-wired list of all supported platforms.
+Keep this list up to date!

+installNativePlatform.js is the post-install script for imodeljs-native.
+It decides which addon to install to fit the current platform.
+When it detects an unsupported platform, it prints a user-friendly error message and exits.

 # Changing and Publishing the Native Platform Packages

 ## 1. Change, Build and Test